Hiring in Web2 usually focused on filling the chairs. The success metric was, too often, how many people were brought in, not how well they fit.

 Comfort With Wallets and Tokens

 Web3 technologies such as wallets, tokens, and dApps are quotidian utilities of the environment.
-Candidates should be comfortable transacting, storing, and keeping assets safe.
-Without this ground-level proficiency, even highly competent practitioners find it difficult to make significant contributions.
+Candidates should be comfortable utilizing these.
+They should have the ground-level proficiency in this matter, as this will significantly contribute to the brand.

 Practical Ways to Recruit in Web3